 cd /path/to/location/ cd ..

-you can use mkdir command to create a make a new directory or create a new folder.
-Also use the “p” command line switch To preserve the permissions of the folder to match the permissions of the directory that came before it,
+you can use mkdir command to create a make new directory or create a new folder.
+Also, use the “p” command line switch To preserve the permissions of the folder to match the permissions of the directory that came before it,

 mkdir mkdir -p name-of-new-folder

-rm command used to remove, delete a file from the command line, If you are looking for delete a folder use the “rf” command line switch.
+rm command is used to remove, or delete a file from the command line, If you are looking to delete a folder use the “rf” command line switch.

 rm /path/to/file rm -rf /path/to/folder